-(1) Subsection 2.16(1) of the Instrument requires a reporting issuer's proxy-related materials to contain a plain language explanation of how the beneficial owner can exercise the voting rights attached to the securities.

-- (2) Subsection 2.16(2) of the Instrument requires management of a reporting issuer to provide in the information circular disclosure about the following: - (a) whether the reporting issuer is sending proxy-related materials to registered holders or beneficial owners using notice-and-access, and if stratification will be used, the types of registered holders or beneficial owners who will receive paper copies of the information circular; - (b) whether the reporting issuer is sending proxy-related materials directly to NOBOs; - (c) whether the reporting issuer intends to pay for delivery to OBOs.
-If the reporting issuer does not intend to pay for such delivery, the information circular must disclose this fact and state that an OBO will not receive the materials unless the OBO's intermediary assumes the costs of delivery.
+- (1) Subsection 2.16(1) of the Instrument requires a reporting issuer's proxyrelated materials to contain a plain language explanation of how the beneficial owner can exercise the voting rights attached to the securities. - (2) Subsection 2.16(2) of the Instrument requires management of a reporting issuer to provide in the information circular disclosure about the following: - (a) whether the reporting issuer is sending proxy-related materials to registered holders or beneficial owners using notice-and-access, and if stratification is used, the types of registered holders or beneficial owners who will receive paper copies of the information circular;

+- (b) whether the reporting issuer is sending proxy-related materials directly to NOBOs; - (c) whether the reporting issuer intends to pay for delivery to OBOs.

+If the reporting issuer does not intend to pay for such delivery, the information circular must disclose this fact.